TechSckoolByVijay/Kubernetes-Demo-Series/StaticWebsite/readme.md

 In Kubernetes, services provide a stable endpoint for accessing a set of pods.
 They enable communication between different components within a cluster and allow external traffic to reach our applications.
 By exposing our deployment as a service, we can easily access our HTML website from outside the cluster.

 ## Types of Service
+### ClusterIP
+`Definition:` ClusterIP is the default service type in Kubernetes.
+It exposes the service on an internal cluster IP address that is reachable only from within the cluster.
+It enables communication between different components within the cluster.

+`Use Case:` Use ClusterIP to provide backend services that should be accessible only from within the cluster, such as databases or internal APIs.

+### NodePort

+`Definition:` NodePort exposes the service on a static port on each node's IP address.
+It allows external access to the service by forwarding traffic from the specified port on the node to the cluster IP.

+`Use Case:` Use NodePort when you need to access the service from outside the cluster, but you don't want to use a LoadBalancer.
+It's suitable for development or testing environments.

+### LoadBalancer

+`Definition:` LoadBalancer service exposes the service using a cloud provider's load balancer.
+It automatically provisions a load balancer and assigns an external IP address to the service for external access.

+`Use Case:` Use LoadBalancer in production environments when you need external clients to access your service with high availability and reliability.

+### ExternalName

+`Definition:` ExternalName maps a Kubernetes service to an external DNS name.
+It does not provide load balancing or proxying, acting as a simple DNS-based redirect.

+`Use Case:` Use ExternalName when you need to connect to services outside the Kubernetes cluster by using DNS name resolution, for example, to point to external databases or APIs.

 ## Deploying the Service
 With the service manifest ready, let's deploy it using the following command:
 ``` kubectl apply -f service.yaml ```